jhildenbiddle/css-vars-ponyfill/README.md

   1. **node**: The source node `object` reference
   1. **url**: The source URL `string` (`<link>` href, `@import` url, or page url for `<style>` data)

-Callback after CSS data has been collected from each node and *before* CSS custom properties have been transformed.
-Allows modifying the CSS data before it is transformed by returning any `string` value (or `false` to skip).
+Callback after CSS data has been collected from each node.
+Allows modifying the CSS data before it is added to the final output by returning any `string` value or skipping the CSS data by returning `false`, `null`, or an empty string (`""`).

 **Note:** The order in which `<link>` and `@import` CSS data is "successfully" collected (thereby triggering this callback) is not guaranteed as these requests are asynchronous.